top of page

 SoHoAccra

-Ghana’s music scene is a major attraction in its own right.
-From Afrobeats and highlife to Asakaa (Ghanaian drill) and Afro-Amapiano, the city pulses with rhythms that dominate both local playlists and global charts.
+Ghana’s nightlife scene is a major attraction in its own right.
+From Afrobeats and highlife to Asakaa (Ghanaian drill) and Afro-piano, the city pulses with rhythms that dominate both local playlists and global charts.
 A studio session with Ghanaian artists, DJs, or even a surprise club appearance, would instantly trend worldwide.
-Though partying hard is off-brand for Speed, a visit the party capital of Africa will not be complete without a nightlife experience.
+Though partying hard is off-brand for Speed, a visit to the party capital of Africa will not be complete without a nightlife experience.
 Contrary to popular belief, Accra nightlife is active with fire-breathers, contortionists, drummers, dancers, saxophone players and more from Monday to Sunday all year round and not just in December (IKR!?
 Who knew?).
-Accra’s nightlife is already a spectacle to behold; adding Speed’s presence would elevate it to a whole new level.
-He doesn't have to stay out till 8am like the rest of us, but he should surely experience Accra’s undefeated party culture.Ā
+Accra’s nightlife is already a spectacle to behold andadding Speed’s presence would elevate it to new heights.
+He doesn't have to stay out till 8AM like the rest of us, but he should surely experience Accra’s undefeated party culture.Ā

 Ghana trotro mate leans out of a white and blue van gesturing, with busy cars and blurred background.
 Vibrant colors suggest a lively urban scene.